iifl-logo

 CHANGE IN THE NATURE OF BUSINESS, IF ANY

-There were no change in the nature of business and activities during the year.
+There were no change in the nature of business of the company.

 THE NAMES OF COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIES, JOINT VENTURES OR ASSOCIATE COMPANIES DURING THE YEAR